TMA-Cloud/TMA/docs/features.md

 1. User clicks "Logout everywhere" in Settings → Security
 2. Backend increments `token_version` in database
 3. All existing tokens become invalid (version mismatch)
+4. All session records are deleted from the database
-4. User is logged out and redirected to login page
+5. User is logged out and redirected to login page
-5. Other devices will be logged out on their next API request
+6. Other devices will be logged out on their next API request

 See [Environment Variables](environment.md#session_binding) for details.